-The school will work with a variety of outside agencies to support pupils to address issues which are impacting on their behaviour.
-If there begins to be difficulties surrounding a pupil's behaviour where there were no difficulties before, or the levels of inappropriate behaviour have significantly increased, a multi-agency meeting will be arranged.
+The school will work with a variety of outside agencies to support pupils to address issues, which are influencing their behaviour.
+If there begins to be difficulties surrounding a pupil's behaviour, where there were no difficulties before, or the levels of inappropriate behaviour have significantly increased, a multi-agency meeting will be arranged.
 The meeting will involve all professionals working with the pupil and will aim to find new strategies and ways forward to more effectively support the pupil.
-An Early Help Assessment may be considered to support the pupil and, potentially, their family.